MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

 [!INCLUDE [cc-preview-features-definition](../../includes/cc-preview-features-definition.md)]

-To embed a connection reference to a flow you have access to as a co-owner:
+To embed a connection reference to a flow, you have access to as a co-owner:

-- Select the respective desktop flow in the portal to go to its details.
+- Select the respective desktop flow in Power Automate (make.powerautomate.com), and then select **Details**.
 - In the **Connection references** section, select **Manage.**

 :::image type="content" source="media/cloudconnectors/manage_connection_references_button.png" alt-text="Screenshot of the Manage Connections button" border="false":::

-- In the **Connection references** screen you see all of the connection references used in a respective flow.
+- In the **Connection references** screen all of the connection references used in a respective flow are displayed.
-- Set the **Embed in desktop flow** toggle to **Yes** to enable it.
+- Set the **Embed in desktop flow** option to **Yes** to enable it.

 :::image type="content" source="media/cloudconnectors/embed_a_connection_reference_to_a_flow.png" alt-text="Screenshot of the Manage Connections menu" border="false" lightbox="media/cloudconnectors/embed_a_connection_reference_to_a_flow.png":::

-- After you confirm your selection, the connection reference is embedded in the desktop flow.
+After you confirm your selection, the connection reference is embedded in the desktop flow.

 > [!NOTE]
 > You can only embed or remove connection references that you own.
 Connection references added by other co-owners can only be managed by them.